Orgzales/Unity-XR-NetworkMapper-Project/README.md

 		- The custom cube can hold info such as room number and etc.
 	- Have a delete button on the wifi pillars
 	- Change splash screen
+	- If a new access point is created (BSSID), make a pillar to mark it.

 # APK Versions
 	- APK 1: Testing Mixed Reality